11 Things You Didn't Know You Could Ask For From A Hotel

 11. Slippers

 Slippers might be washable, but most hotels aren't interested in or have a policy against cleaning them.
 So feel free to take them, as long as it's okay with the hotel!
-When asked about guests taking slippers by the Daily Mail, Sean Davoren, the head butler at The Savoy, said it's okay.
+When asked about guests taking slippers from hotel rooms by the Daily Mail, Sean Davoren, the head butler at The Savoy, said it's okay.
 "Absolutely fine," Davoren told the outlet.
 "We never re-use slippers so they're yours to take home."
 Daily Mail added that some hotels, like The Goring where Kate Middleton stayed before marrying Prince William, even offer personalized slippers as part of some of their packages.

 Travel Update notes that it's less common for American and European hotels to have slippers in-room unless they are high-end accommodations.
 The outlet goes on to explain that it's more likely that guests will encounter slippers when traveling to hotels across Asia, regardless of the accommodation's price point.
 Travel Update offers a few easy ways to tell if slippers are absolutely okay to take.
 If they seem flimsy and more like a one-time use: keep them.
 If the slippers are hotel branded and don't seem like they're a material that can be easily washed: keep them.
 Finally, check any in-room price lists to see if the slippers are noted on there.
 If they aren't, it's likely that you can keep them.